top of page

 An itinerary that looks efficient on paper can feel tiring in real life.
 And when the trip is meant to feel special, that matters.

-Want help mapping your days realistically?
-If you want the organized version of all of this, my Italy Planning Kit helps you map the trip clearly from the start, with pacing worksheets, itinerary templates, and planning pages designed to make the entire process feel calmer.
+If you want the organized version of all of this, my 118-page Italy Planning Kit helps you map the trip clearly from the start, with pacing worksheets, itinerary templates, and planning pages designed to make the entire process feel calmer.

 Step 4: Build Your Route Before You Book Hotels